From Landfill to Environmental Haven

-In 1994, the USEPA issued a “Record of Decision” (ROD) with respect to the remedial action implemented by the Authority at the landfill.
-The ROD confirmed the remedial action taken by the Authority was appropriate and effective in protecting the health of the community and the environment and directed the Authority to continue the current system of remedial action.
-The Authority continues to use the remediation system and is still required to monitor it and report to the EPA and PA Department of Environmental Protection.
+The EPA issued a Record of Decision that confirmed the Authority’s remedial action taken to treat the contaminated groundwater was appropriate and effective in protecting the health of the community and the environment.
+They directed the Authority to continue the system of remedial action.
+The Authority continues to use this system and is still required to monitor it and report to the EPA and PA Department of Environmental Protection.

 Directions to the York County Sanitary Landfill

 - Turn west onto Route 851 and proceed approximately 3/10 of a mile to the first road on your right, Mount Airy Road.

 - Turn right onto Mount Airy Road and proceed approximately 1 3/4 miles to the stop sign.

 - Turn right onto Plank Road and proceed approximately 2 1/2 miles to the York County Sanitary Landfill.

 - The landfill entrance is on the left side of the road.
 All visitors must register in the office with the site foreman.